Guitarist and Barrios Expert Richard “Rico” Stover Passes Away at 73; Read His ‘Barrios and Segovia’ Article!

 Besides the books he wrote, Rico was also widely published in magazines: Indeed, he had 56 articles published in Classical Guitar through the years, and another 20 in Soundboard.
 Before his death, he and I had been discussing his writing a retrospective on Eduardo Falú for an upcoming issue, and he also wanted to write an article pointing out his favorite YouTube videos showcasing music by the greatest Latin composers.
 I’m afraid that list died with him.
 (You can read Part One of Rico’s 2011 two-part CG article “Barios and Segovia” below.
 We’ll publish Part Two soon!)

-I asked a couple of folks from the earlier, British incarnation of Classical Guitar magazine to jot down a few thoughts about Rico Stover.
+I asked a few folks from the earlier, British incarnation of Classical Guitar magazine to jot down a few thoughts about Rico Stover.
 Maurice Summerfield was the magazine’s founder back in 1982 and published it through 2014.
 And Chris Dumigan is a guitarist who has also done vital research into Barrios’ works himself.
+Graham Wade is a renowned historian and author.

 We’ll have a more on Rico Stover in the Spring 2019 issue of Classical Guitar which, coincidentally, also includes two articles about Barrios (one of which contains recent quotes from Rico).